 Since I think customer success is all about revenues, why not compensate CS teams like a sales team?
 Good question… Let me start by saying it is NOT because I think CSMs shouldn’t close business.
 To the contrary, I believe if your CSMs are uncomfortable talking about the cost of your products and services, about asking for a renewal, an up-sell or a cross-sell, you’ve hired the wrong CSMs.

-Although I’m a “revenue-focused” CS leader, I think compensating CSMs like a sales organizations is a mistake, but before we jump into the why, let’s touch upon sales compensation.
+Although I’m a “revenue-focused” CS leader, I think compensating CSMs like a sales organization is a mistake, but before we jump into the why, let’s touch upon sales compensation.
 For the record, I’m NOT one of those people who think we shouldn’t pay sales commissions.
 There are three compelling reasons for paying sales commissions and let me start there before moving on to CS pay.

 So Why Do We Have Commissions for Salespeople?